 7. Reduced human error

-InvGate Service Desk’s self-service portal allows users to input their own requests for IT support and services directly.
+InvGate Service Management’s self-service portal allows users to input their own requests for IT support and services directly.
 This reduces the need for human intervention in the process, which can decrease the likelihood of errors caused by miscommunication, transcription errors, or other mistakes that can occur when requests are handled manually.

 Additionally, the portal can provide users with step-by-step guides and automated processes (like workflows) to ensure that their requests are properly documented and executed, further reducing the chance of human mistakes.